Teaneck High School Basketball Coach 'Made Out' With Underage Girls, Authorities Charge

 The acts were described as "making out" with each girl, according to a law enforcement official.

-Members of Calo’s Special Victims Unit investigated along with Teaneck police after the local department received a tip, then charged Williams with two counts each of criminal sexual contact and child endangerment.
+Members of Calo’s Special Victims Unit investigated along with Teaneck police after the local department received a tip, then charged Williams with four counts of criminal sexual contact and three of child endangerment.

 Williams remained held in the Bergen County Jail pending a detention hearing in Central Judicial Processing Court in Hackensack.